Duck Boat crashes

 What is to be learned from these crashes?

 For one thing, the duck boats are surplus from the Second World War.
 Though they served gallantly in that war, they are over 70 years old now: mechanical failures are not out of the question.
-The duck boats’ design as amphibious vehicles placed the driver high above the road over a high hood, with poor visibility to the front — a problem which has led to fatalities of pedestrians in crosswalks with large trucks.
+The duck boats’ design as amphibious vehicles places the driver high above the road over a high hood, with poor visibility to the front — a problem which has led to fatalities of pedestrians in crosswalks with large trucks.
 The duck boats do not have a front bumper, but instead, have a hull which can push unfortunate pedestrians, cyclists and vehicles underneath.
 These vehicles probably would not be legal, except that they are antiques.

-In the context of all these issues, my misgivings about the Vision Zero campaign described in the Boston Globe on April 17 need no further mention.
+In the context of all these issues, my misgivings about the Vision Zero campaign described in the Boston Globe on April 17 (archived) need no further mention.

 About jsallen